Sampling Distribution: Difference Between Means

 where SE is the standard error of the sampling distribution.

-where n1 and n2 are sample sizes in the two groups.
+where s12 and s22 are sample variances, and n1 and n2 are sample sizes in the two groups.

 Step 4: Find Probability

-Find the probability for the z-score or a t-score that you calculated in Step 3; and you have found the probability that a mean difference is no greater than the critical value, d.
+Find the probability for the z-score or a t-score that you calculated in Step 3; and you have found the probability that a mean difference is no greater than the constant d.

 You can find the probability for the z-score or a t-score from a handheld graphing calculator, from a written probability table commonly found in the appendix of introductory statistics texts, or from an online probability calculator, like Stat Trek's normal distribution calculator and t distribution calculator.